-During this round of testing, we ranked our top 10 razors in four categories—Price, Shaving Performance, Razor Design and Warranty & Accessories.
+We ranked our picks for the best electric razors based on their price, shaving performance, razor design, warranty, and included accessories.
 We looked at specifications and features such as user experience, battery life and water resistance, and we carefully examined each manufacturer’s warranty.
 We also compared charging docks and cleaning stations.

 Because our goal is to help you make buying decisions based on real-world information, we also talked to industry professionals like Laura Strom, an assistant product manager for Wahl Clipper Corporation.